Lewisburg, Pennsylvania: Parks and recreation

-Hufnagle Park is located along Bull Run Creek in the heart of downtown.
+Hufnagle Park is located along Bull Run in the heart of downtown.
 It offers open space, a picnic pavilion, playground equipment, and gardens.
-It is named in honor of former Public Safety Director Gordon Hufnagle.
+It is named in honor of former Public Safety director Gordon Hufnagle.
 Officer Hufnagle died saving lives during the Agnes Flood on June 21, 1972.
 A covered footbridge just north of the park was built in his honor in 1982.

-Hufnagle Park is a terminus of the Buffalo Valley Rail Trail.
-The 9.5-mile trail runs westward from Lewisburg to Mifflinburg following the rail bed of the Lewisburg & Tyrone Railroad, which was decommissioned in 1982.
-In 2009, the Buffalo Valley Recreation Authority acquired the right of way to the entire West Shore railroad which runs from Mifflinburg to Northumberland.
-The rail trail opened in 2011 and was extended in 2015.

 The Lewisburg Community Garden is a joint venture between Lewisburg Borough and Bucknell University.
 Opened in 2012, the community garden provides educational opportunities for students and area residents, rents garden plots, and grows and donates 3,800 pounds of organic produce to local food access programs.

 Other parks in the borough are: Soldier's Memorial Park and Mariah's Garden (both located on the Susquehanna River), Lewisburg Area Recreation Park, Wolfe Field and St. Anthony Street Park, and D.F.
 Green Field.